ec-europa/europa-component-library/src/website/src/pages/ec/harmonised-templates/page-header/docs/group2.md

 ## When not to use

-- do not follow these guidelines when you are updating sites that fall under the <Link to="/ec/standardised-template/">Standardised</Link>, <Link to="/ec/harmonised-templates/group1/">Harmonised group 1</Link> or <Link to="/ec/core-template/">Core</Link> category
+- do not follow these guidelines when you are updating sites that fall under the Standardised, Harmonised group 1 or Core Category